ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 Vehicle (vehicle:)
 ~~~~~~~~~~~~~~~~~~

-- :code:`set_mode( mode_number )` - Attempts to change vehicle (in this example Plane) mode to mode_number.
+- :code:`set_mode(mode_number)` - Attempts to change vehicle (in this example Plane) mode to mode_number.
 Returns true if successful, false if mode change is not successful.

+- :code:`get_mode()` - Returns current vehicle mode by mode_number.

 Mode numbers for each vehicle type can be `found here <https://mavlink.io/en/messages/ardupilotmega.html#PLANE_MODE>`__

+- :code:`get_likely_flying()` - Returns true if the autopilot thinks it is flying.
+Not guaranteed to be accurate.

+- :code:`get_flying_time_ms()` - Returns time in milliseconds since the autopilot thinks it started flying, or zero if not currently flying.

+- :code:`start_takeoff(altitude)` - Begins auto takeoff to given altitude above home in meters.
+Returns false if not available.

+- :code:`set_target_location(Location)` - Sets target location using a Location object.
+Returns false if not successful.

+- :code:`get_target_location()` - Returns Location object of the current target location.
+Returns false if not available.

+- :code:`set_target_velocity_NED()` - Sets the target velocity using a Vector3f object.
+Returns false if not available.

 Terrain (terrain:)